Tim-Cao/pitot/Integration Test/Q&A.md

 ### What's the difference between the usage of org.osgi.util.tracker.ServiceTracker and com.liferay.info.item.InfoItemServiceTracker ?

 - Service implementations that are registered in the OSGi service registry can be accessed using Service Trackers.

+- org.osgi.util.tracker.ServiceTracker

+- InfoItemServiceTracker is a tracker for services associated to an InfoItem

 ### What's the relationship between com.liferay.info.item.InfoItemServiceTracker and com.liferay.registry.ServiceTracker ?